denten-books/plain-text/sample.md

-footnote placed at the bottom of the page at the level of concrete object can then be rendered at the bottom of an A1 (841 by 1,189 millimeters) sized paper or at the bottom of an much smaller A4 sized sheet (210 by 297 millimeters).[^ln3-iso216] In yet another formative paper in the history of contemporary textuality, Brian Kernighan and Joseph Ossanna describe TROFF, a text processor written circa 1973 for the PDP-11 outputting to Graphic Systems Cat typesetter.
+footnote placed at the bottom of the page at the level of concrete object can then be rendered at the bottom of an A1 (841 by 1,189 millimeters) sized paper or at the bottom of an much smaller A4 sized sheet (210 by 297 millimeters).[^ln3-iso216]

+In yet another formative paper in the history of contemporary textuality, Brian Kernighan and Joseph Ossanna describe TROFF, a text processor written circa 1973 for the PDP-11 outputting to Graphic Systems Cat typesetter.
 In 1979, Kernighan reports modifying the original program to produce output for a greater variety of typesetters.
 Kernighan explains, "TROFF produces its output in a device-independent form," and its output "must be processed by a drive for that device to produce printed output [@kernighan_troff_1992]."

-This stage flattens out the layers of ideas and formatting, rendering and making them visible on screen or page [@furuta_document_1982, 419-20;
+This stage flattens out the layers of ideas and visual style, to render and to make them visible on screen or page [@furuta_document_1982, 419-20;
 @kimura_structure_1984].
 Similar to Hegel's "universal concrete," the "formatting layer" in the document--object model bridges the gap between ideas and matter.
 Formatting is where ideas connect to physical shape.
 This is a most